railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 Once the payment order is confirmed there's still a validation step for an accountant to carry out.
 You could imagine that these orders would be prepared by an accounts clerk, and then approved by a manager to go ahead with payment.

-..
-TODO - get the details corrected here - web client can now do this
+.. todo:: - get the details corrected here - web client can now do this

 .. tip:: Payment Workflow